Learn why data loss prevention is important and how you can implement a DLP policy in your business.

 5. Train employees on cybersecurity best practices.

 You can have all the right DLP software and policies in place, but it will ultimately be useless without the proper employee education.
-Employees must be frequently trained on your DLP policy and cybersecurity best practices to avoid incidents.
-Additionally, perform a regular audit on your data loss prevention policy to ensure you are up to date with current security concerns.
-[Read related article: How to Build a Culture of Cyberdefenders at Your Business]
+Train your employees frequently on your DLP policy and cybersecurity best practices to avoid incidents.
+Additionally, perform a regular audit on your DLP policy to ensure you are up to date with security concerns and regulations.
+Read our guide on how to build a culture of cybersecurity at your business if you need tips.

 "Regular self-audits of your system, as well as cybersecurity training for all employees, can go a long way towards preventing disastrous information leaks that can erode the trust of your customers and your standing within the business community," Wood said.